Buying a 2018 Honda Odyssey, and saving $2250 off of MSRP.

-I wasn''t pressured to buy.
-I don''t know if it was because of the economy, the fact that Honda Civics are popular and they don''t need to apply pressure or if the dealer typically does this.
+I was not pressured to buy.
+I don't know if it was because of the economy, the fact that Honda Civics are popular and they don't need to apply pressure or if the dealer typically does this.

-I love the sporty look and and feel of the Honda Civic sedan along with the reasonable price of a new car.
-I also look forward to many years of driving my car because of its'' good reliability and mileage.
+I love the sporty look and feel of the Honda Civic Sedan along with the reasonable price of a new car.
+I also look forward to many years of driving my car because of its great reliability and mileage.

 Vivianne from Edmonton, AB